 Landscape features and ideas include:

-- Plants: Potted plants, scrubs, grass are great options for around the pool.
+- Plants: Potted plants, scrubs, and grass are great options for around the pool.

 - Privacy: Consider fencing or other plants to protect your family